14 Types of Freelance Writing Jobs and What They Pay

 How much do editors make?

 Product description writers know how to create product descriptions that lead to conversions.
-These product descriptions are typically short.
-Writers need to be able to sell the product in only 60 to 80 words and include any SEO keywords the client needs.
-As you specialize and become an expert at this writing and build your reputation, you can charge more for new clients.
+These product descriptions are typically short, giving writers only 60 to 80 words, including any SEO keywords the client needs, to sell a product.
+As you specialize and become an expert at this writing style and build your reputation, you can charge more for new clients.

 Companies need product description writers for: